M.A. Courses

 Description: Study of sex, love, and marriage and related gender, legal, and cultural issues as portrayed in poetry, prose, drama and fiction from 1660 to1820.

-ENGL 6439 Studies in Poetry
+INGL 6439 Studies in Poetry

 Credit hours: 3